dtolnay/no-panic/README.md

 opt-level = 1
 ```

-If the code that you need to provide isn't panicking makes function calls to
+If the code that you need to prove isn't panicking makes function calls to
 non-generic non-inline functions from a different crate, you may need thin LTO
 enabled for the linker to deduce those do not panic.